-This delicious 20-minute one-pot potsticker soup recipe is perfect not only for a chilly night but also the perfect addition to your Chinese New Year celebrations.
+This delicious 20-minute one-pot potsticker soup recipe is perfect for cool weather and a great addition to your Chinese New Year meal.

 Entertaining guests at the last minute doesn’t have to be difficult.
 Keep a few staples on hand to make fried rice and homemade egg drop soup in under 15-minutes.

 This creamy potato soup bread bowl is the perfect comfort food for cold nights and is made in 10-minutes.

 These 10 delicious one-pot soup recipes are the ultimate comfort food to make on a cool evening to enjoy cuddled under a blanket.

 This creamy homemade potato and bacon soup recipe is the comfort food you’ve been looking for and a great way to use that bag of potatoes in your pantry.

 Soup is a favorite in our house, and my little man in particular loves homemade tomato soup with grilled cheese, so I decided…

 I am going through a soup phase right now.
 I’m eating soup at least twice a week with fresh bread.
 It seems to mark my transition from summer to fall and then into the cooler holiday season.

 This soup is one of my favorite’s so far and is the perfect starter for Thanksgiving dinner.

 Sweet Potato Soup